 “I remember being seven-years-old and extremely excited to visit my uncle at his place of employment.
 Everything changed when the security officer mocked us and refused to believe that my brother and I were related to my uncle.
 My brother’s response to my bewildered questioning, ‘Because we are white,’ marked the moment in my life when race became more than just a difference in skin color.
 As I matured, my lens expanded beyond my interracial family to include a passion for social justice for all people.”

-Terrill earned a Master’s Degree in Organization Development from American University/NTL Institute for Applied Behavioral Science, where he was awarded a Segal-Seashore Fellowship for his commitment to social justice.
-He also holds a Bachelor’s Degree in Peace and Global Studies from Earlham College and is a member of the NTL Institute for Applied Behavioral Science and is a qualified administrator and interpreter of the Myers-Briggs Personality Type Indicator® (MBTI) and LIFO® assessments.
+Terrill earned a Master’s Degree in Organization Development from American University, where he was awarded a Segal-Seashore Fellowship for his commitment to social justice, and holds a Bachelor’s Degree in Peace and Global Studies from Earlham College.
+Terrill is a member of the NTL Institute for Applied Behavioral Science and is a qualified administrator and interpreter of the Myers-Briggs Personality Type Indicator® (MBTI) and LIFO® assessments.
 He is also a certified leadership coach.